 I hate group tours – even for a few hours.
 And the idea of group holidays with strangers is my worst nightmare, so I avoid them as much as possible.

 But – I like sailing, which creates a dilemma because I don’t know how to sail, so I can’t sail myself.
-And I’m not totally loaded, so I can’t charter my own private boat all on my own… So I have twice done small boat sailing trips, where you share a boat/small ship with 30-40 other people, the first in the Dalmatian Coast in Croatia.
+And I’m not totally loaded, so I can’t charter my own private boat all on my own… So I have twice done small boat sailing trips, where you share a boat/small ship with 30-40 other people, the first was in the Dalmatian Coast in Croatia.
 And this presented a challenge to me, as an introvert seeking solitude, because there are only limited places you can go to be alone on a boat!

 My coping strategies on these group trips were all about planning ahead: